603 - 5885 1250 (4 lines) info@mes100.com

 Typical slope value for berm details, cut and fill slope is editable.

-* Note: For every changes apply at the parameter setting such as ‘berm drain type’,the changes will only apply to a new created platform (new platform created after made changes at the parameter setting) except for the Centralize Common Slopes.
+* Note: For every changes apply at the parameter setting, the changes will only apply to a new created platform (new platform created after changes are made at the parameter setting) except for the Centralize Common Slopes.

-For an existing platform, user will need to change at the platform editor by double click the platform
+For an existing platform, user will need to change the slope setting at the platform editor.
+To go into platform editor, double click on the platform (please make sure Edit button is activated).

 Slope Classification #